Street Fighter (1994 film): Plot

 Returning to his base, Bison inducts Ryu and Ken into his organization and orders Honda and Balrog imprisoned and Chun-Li taken to his quarters.
-Ryu and Ken break Balrog and Honda out of confinement and rush to confront Bison, who is fighting Chun-Li, but Bison escapes and releases sleeping gas, sedating them all.
+Ryu and Ken break Balrog and Honda out of confinement and rush to confront Bison, who is fighting Chun-Li.
+Bison escapes and releases sleeping gas, sedating them all.
 Guile plans his assault on Bison's base.
-He is impeded by the Deputy Secretary of the A.N., who informs Guile that the decision has been made to pay Bison the ransom, but Guile and his loyal troops nevertheless proceed with the mission.
+He is impeded by the A.N., who decide to pay Bison the ransom.
+Nevertheless, Guile and his loyal troops proceed with the mission.
 At the base, Dhalsim is found out by a security guard; during the ensuing fight, Charlie is released, and he kills the guard to protect Dhalsim.
-Guile arrives and sneaks into the lab, where he encounters Charlie.
+Guile arrives, sneaks into the lab, and encounters Charlie.
 Guile prepares to shoot Charlie to end his suffering, but Dhalsim stops him.
 Bison prepares to kill the hostages by unleashing Charlie on them, but Guile emerges and engages Bison's guards until the remaining A.N. forces arrive.
 After Bison makes it clear that he will not surrender peacefully, Guile orders his allies to rescue the hostages and engages Bison in a personal duel.
 As Guile and Bison fight, Ryu and Ken defeat Sagat and Vega.
 Bison's computer expert Dee Jay flees through a secret passage, joined by Sagat.
 Bison's bodyguard, Zangief, engages Honda in a fight until learning from Dee Jay that Bison was the true enemy of freedom and peace, and sides with Ryu and Ken to save the hostages.

 Guile gains the upper hand against Bison and kicks him into a bank of hard drives, electrocuting him.
-A revival system restores Bison and he reveals that his suit includes advanced automatic first-aid mechanisms and electrical weaponry, including superconducting boots that enable him to fly.
-These gadgets allow Bison to gain the upper hand and beat Guile viciously.
-As he moves to deal the death blow, Guile counters by kicking Bison into his monitor wall which explodes, apparently killing him and overloading the base's superconducting energy storage system.
+A revival system restores Bison, who reveals that his suit has advanced automatic first-aid mechanisms and electrical weaponry, including superconducting boots that enable him to fly.
+These gadgets allow Bison to gain the upper hand and beat Guile.
+As he moves to deal the death blow, Guile counters by kicking Bison into his monitor wall which explodes, apparently killing him and overloading the base's energy storage system.
 The hostages are rescued, but Guile stays behind to convince Dhalsim and Charlie to return with him.
 They refuse, with Dhalsim wishing to atone for his responsibilities in mutating Charlie.
 Guile flees the exploding base and reunites with his comrades.

-In a post-credits scene, Bison is restored once again when solar power reactivates the system of his base, and his fist emerges through the rubble.
+In a post-credits scene, Bison is restored once again when solar power reactivates his base's system, and his fist emerges through the rubble.